 Bravo, Bitdefender: the company has released a decryptor for Paradise ransomware.

-Today's issue includes events affecting China, Estonia, European Union, Germany, Iran, Ireland, Israel, Italy, Netherlands, Russia, Ukraine, United Kingdom, United States
+Today's issue includes events affecting China, Estonia, European Union, Germany, Iran, Ireland, Israel, Italy, Netherlands, Russia, Ukraine, United Kingdom, and United States.

 Bring your own context.